 Laney really hates that everyone keeps thinking she is a guy.
 Taken Up to Eleven in the episode "No Strings Attached", where she gets a male puppet (which is dressed exactly like her but with shorter hair, no hair clip, a five o' clock shadow and a long body) and what do the other members of Grojband do when Laney comments on this?
 Act like it's normal.
 Kin even says it's the spitting image of her.

-Another one for Laney: "Sorry Core, she [Trina] dissed the band!
+Another one for Laney: "Sorry Core, [Trina] dissed the band!
 Nobody disses the band."

 Corey hates elevator music so much, he got VERY angry after listening to it for a long time.

-Big Bad: Trina, especially in the episode "Ahead of our Own Tone".
+Big Bad: Trina Riffin, especially in the episode "Ahead of our Own Tone".

 Big Red Button: In "Helmet", Kin built the eponymous robotic helmet with one and he warns Corey not to press it.
 After hearing an golden opportunity to sabotage the band presenting itself, Trina pushes said button causing the helmet to go Rogue.
 When Laney asks why he would build it with a button that turns it evil, Kin just rolls his eyes at the "stupid question".